 These are just a few trends in recruitment and talent acquisition the pandemic has spurred.
 Looking forward, HR and recruiting professionals can expect to see these trends continue to develop, as well as more emphasis on hiring incentives, retention bonuses and student loan repayment plans, especially if low unemployment remains.
 Graduates of UIS’s online MBA Human Resource Management program will be prepared to face these industry trends.

-Learn more about the University of Illinois Springfield’s MBA with a Concentration in Human Resource Management online program.
+Learn more about the University of Illinois Springfield’s MBA in Human Resource Management online program.